-Viagra, Nigerian Princes, unsolicited loans and credit cards are just a few reasons some emails go ignored and labeled “Go Away”.
-In the digital age, messages come from all directions from every device.
-It’s easy to get overwhelmed and annoyed.
-This is a problem for businesses reaching through email marketing, their message gets lost in the rabble.
+There are a multitude of reasons why some emails go ignored and labeled “Go Away.”
+In the digital age, messages come from all directions on every device making it easy to get overwhelmed and annoyed.
+This is a problem for businesses reaching through email marketing as their message gets lost in the rabble.

-Buying email lists from an unknown database is a huge mistake everyone business makes at one point.
-The quality of the leads in the list is suspect at best, and many of those leads within the list could be old by the time of purchase meaning many of those emails could get bounced.
-When too many emails get bounced, then an email provider, like MailChimp or ConstantContact, will flag your emails as spam, and even ban your account from sending emails all together.
+Buying email lists from an unknown database is a huge mistake every business makes at one point.
+The quality of the leads in the list is suspect at best, and many of those leads could be old by the time of purchase meaning many of those emails could get bounced.
+When too many emails get bounced, then an email provider, like MailChimp or ConstantContact, will flag your emails as spam, and even ban your account from sending emails altogether.

 Good emails offer value, and emails have to be worth signing up for or people will un-subscribe, or worse, mark as spam.
 For marketers, Ebooks and articles on the marketing industry are popular, along with video media and podcasts.
 For a consumer audience, discounts or surprise sales go over well.